 Difficulty: Easy - Moderate, except Douglas Falls Trail which is strenuous

 Features: Scenic Views, Rhododendrons, Wildflowers, Visitors Center, Restrooms, picnic areas

 Directions: Take the Blue Ridge Parkway north to the Craggy Gardens area, which starts at milepost 364.1

-Craggy Gardens, just to the north of Asheville, NC on the Blue Ridge Parkway (beginning at milepost 364.1) is a very popular destination and is known for some of the most scenic views on The Blue Ridge Parkway.
-People visit from all over to see the breathtaking views, wildflowers, rocky crags, and Rhododendrons.
+Craggy Gardens is just to the north of Asheville, NC on the Blue Ridge Parkway (beginning at milepost 364.1) and is a very popular destination and is well known for some of the most scenic views on The Blue Ridge Parkway.

 The most popular trail at Craggy Gardens in the Craggy Pinnacle Trail, which leads you to the top of the 5,892-foot summit for 360 degree views.
 The trail provides both excellent sunrise and sunset views.

 From the visitors center, continue north on the parkway, through a small tunnel and to the Craggy Pinnacle parking lot (Milepost 364.4).
 Look for the trail sign near the parking lot.

 Just follow the trail and you'll eventually end up at a fork, where you can either visit the summit of the lower overlook.
 We recommend both!
 The summit overlook offers views of Mount Mitchell, Asheville's water reservoir and views of the parkway itself.